toncarton/price_engine/README.md

 ```
 TCT_ITMES: array of:
 {
-    minimal_truck_capacity: 0           // The minimal size of the truck to load this item
+    minimal_truck_capacity: 0           // The minimal size of the truck to load this item in cubic metre
     elevator: true                      // The presence of an elevator
     customPrice: undefined
     id: 8
     name: "Carton grand"
     category: "stuff"
-    volume: 0.4                         // volume occupied in m3
+    volume: 0.4                         // volume occupied in cubic metre (m3)
     time_factor: 0.05                   // ratio form 1 hour to handle this object ( grether => more complicated to handle)
     persons_needed: 1                   // number of handlers needed to lift and move the item
-    quantity: 1
+    quantity: 1                         // the quantity present of this item
 }
 ```